Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ## Preparing the jump box

 To reduce the number of URIs that you need to allowlist in this configuration, download the images to the jump box, then move them to the different machines to import into the K3s local image cache.
-Ideally, use a private image registry for your environment and load the images there instead, but this setup requires registry credentials for pulling.
+This approach is used for simplicity; you might also consider using a private image registry for your environment and load the images there instead.

 1. Download the Envoy v1.33.0 image to the jump box.

     ```bash
-    # The directory to store files is ~/installfiles

     docker pull envoyproxy/envoy:v1.33.0
     docker save -o ./envoy_v1.33.0.tar envoyproxy/envoy:v1.33.0
     chown ${USER} ./envoy_v1.33.0.tar && chmod 777 ./envoy_v1.33.0.tar
     ```

 1. Prepare the configuration files for Envoy Proxy on level 4.